Sign up to receive e-newsletters, discounts and promotions

-The Westphalia Inn is owned and operated by Mary and Terry Neuner and located in the German town of Westphalia Missouri.
-The Inn has been in operation since 1930 serving family-style dinners of pan-fried chicken, Burgers Country Ham and now German pot roast made from their own locally farm-raised Kobe beef.
-Entrees are accompanied by hand-mashed potatoes, green beans, gravy, slaw, fresh-baked bread and a selection of desserts from fresh-baked cobblers to ice cream.
+The Westphalia Inn is located in a 1930s hotel, in the German town of Westphalia, 16 miles southeast of Jefferson City.
+The Inn serves dinners of pan-fried chicken, Burgers country ham and German pot-roast made from their own farm-raised American-Kobe beef (family-style and plated); plus sandwiches.
+Entrees are accompanied by hand-mashed potatoes, green beans, gravy, slaw, fresh-baked bread and a selection of desserts.

 U.S. 63 Itinerary Part I

 Take a trip from the northern section of Missouri to its southern border on this scenic route.